-Channel 13 began operation in October 1953 as KGGM-TV, owned by the Hebenstreit family's New Mexico Broadcasting Company along with KGGM radio (610 AM, now KNML).
-In the late 1960s, the Hebenstreits sold a minority share to Chicago's Harriscope Broadcasting, which at one point owned WSNS-TV in Chicago (among other stations).
-Many early Westerns were filmed, at least partially, at KGGM.
-The large studio that it used is now KRQE's "Newsplex," a combination newsroom and news studio.
-KGGM talent Earnest "Stretch" Scherer, known as Captain Billy, came over to the station from KOB in the mid-1950s, and hosted a children's show called Captain Billy's Clubhouse.
-The format was a kids' peanut gallery on bleachers holding about 50 seats with games and banter between cartoons, à la Bozo's Circus.
-Captain Billy was a sea captain with a Dutch boy white haircut sticking out from under a sea Captain's hat and big brush moustache.
-In late October 1972, Scherer was shot in the station's lobby after a misunderstanding involving a jealous husband (Scherer, who was hosting the station's local segments of the Jerry Lewis MDA Telethon, had apparently put his arm around a female volunteer on-air, making the woman's husband angry).
-Scherer died that December at a hospital.
-Among many alumni at KGGM/KRQE is Ray Rayner, formerly a children's television personality at WGN-TV in Chicago.
-He spent the last several years at KRQE before retiring.
+Channel 13 began broadcasting as KGGM-TV in October 1953, controlled by the Hebenstreit family's New Mexico Broadcasting Company, along with KGGM radio (610 AM, now KNML).
+In the late 1960s, the Hebenstreits sold a minority stake to Chicago-based Harriscope Broadcasting, which operated WSNS-TV at the time (among other stations).
+Many early Westerns were shot, at least in part, at KGGM.
+[Citation required] Its former huge studio is now KRQE's "Newsplex," a hybrid newsroom and news studio.
+[Citation required] Earnest "Stretch" Scherer, better known as Captain Billy, joined KGGM from KOB in the mid-1950s and produced a children's show called Captain Billy's Clubhouse.
+The premise was similar to Bozo's Circus, with a kids' peanut gallery on bleachers containing around 50 seats with games and banter between cartoons.
+Captain Billy was a sea captain with a Dutch boy white hair poking out from behind a sea captain's hat and a huge brush moustache.
+Scherer was shot in the station's foyer in late October 1972 following a dispute with a jealous spouse (Scherer, who was anchoring the station's local parts of the Jerry Lewis MDA Telethon, had supposedly wrapped his arm around a female volunteer on-air, angering the woman's husband).
+Scherer died at a hospital that December.
+Ray Rayner, a former children's television personality at WGN-TV in Chicago, is one of several KGGM/KRQE graduates.
+He spent the previous few years at KRQE before retiring.